Skip to content

 Accreditation bodies assess laboratories against ISO/IEC 17025 and issue accreditation certificates listing the specific test methods and matrices within the laboratory's approved scope.
 Internationally, these bodies are peer-evaluated by the International Laboratory Accreditation Cooperation (ILAC) and signatory to the ILAC Mutual Recognition Arrangement (MRA), which means that a laboratory accredited by any MRA signatory body is recognised as equivalent to a laboratory accredited by any other MRA signatory.
 This is what allows a NABL-accredited Indian FSL report to be presented alongside a UKAS-accredited UK laboratory report in international proceedings without a preliminary hearing on the validity of each accreditation.

-The National Accreditation Board for Testing and Calibration Laboratories (NABL) is India's accreditation body, operating under the Department for Promotion of Industry and Internal Trade (DPIIT) and signatory to the ILAC MRA since 2001.
+The National Accreditation Board for Testing and Calibration Laboratories (NABL) is India's accreditation body, operating under the Department for Promotion of Industry and Internal Trade (DPIIT) and signatory to the ILAC MRA since 2000.
 NABL accredits laboratories in chemistry, biology, electrical, and other technical fields.
 For forensic chemistry, NABL accreditation of Central Forensic Science Laboratories (CFSLs) and State Forensic Science Laboratories (SFSLs) has been a recurring requirement in Supreme Court of India directions, most recently in the context of the Forensic Science Laboratories Modernisation Scheme under the Ministry of Home Affairs.
-As of 2024, the CFSLs at New Delhi, Kolkata, Chandigarh, Mumbai, and Guwahati hold NABL accreditation for specific test scopes (typically GC-MS drug identification, explosives, and questioned documents), while many state-level FSLs are in the process of achieving accreditation for the first time.
+As of 2024, the CFSLs at New Delhi, Kolkata, Chandigarh, Mumbai, and Guwahati hold NABL accreditation for specific test scopes (typically GC-MS drug identification, explosives, and questioned documents including counterfeit currency), while many state-level FSLs are in the process of achieving accreditation for the first time.

 Other significant ILAC MRA signatories for forensic chemistry: DAkkS (Germany, Deutsche Akkreditierungsstelle), COFRAC (France, Comite Francais d'Accreditation), RvA (Netherlands, Raad voor Accreditatie), JASAS (Japan), NATA (Australia), SANAS (South Africa).